dMbski/ESPtree/README.md

 I wanted to use https://github.com/MetalPhreak/ESP8266_SPI_Driver but finally had to write own method to transfer without waiting for ends.
 Thanks to His library I wrote my SPI method to send data with HSPI buffer.

+I2S_transfer uses large RAM buffer for DMA transfer.
+This method is _copied_ from NeoPixelBus library (https://github.com/Makuna/NeoPixelBus).
+I do this because of changes type and quantity of leds at runtime.

 Every method has cons and pros.